NNPDF/nnpdf/doc/validphys2/guide.md

   This mechanism can be sidetracked selectively for specific datasets.
 To do that, add their names to a list called `do_not_require_similarity_for`.
-The datasets in the list do not need to appear in the `cuts_intersection_spec` name space and will filtered according to the internal cuts unconditionally.
+The datasets in the list do not need to appear in the `cuts_intersection_spec` name space and will be filtered according to the internal cuts unconditionally.

 The following example demonstrates the first three options: